22nd SS Volunteer Cavalry Division: History

-Formation and training
+Formation and Training

 In December 1943, the 17th SS-Cavalry Regiment from the 8th SS Cavalry Division Florian Geyer was ordered to become the cadre for a new SS cavalry division.
 On 29 April 1944, the SS-Führungshauptamt authorised the division to be raised on basis of the 17th SS-Cavalry Regiment.
 The unit was sent to Kisbér in Hungary to begin forming the new division.
 While personnel from the Florian Geyer formed the nucleus of the division, the bulk of the troops were Hungarian Volksdeutsche (ethnic German) conscripts, transferred to the Waffen-SS following an agreement between Germany and Hungary.

 The division was designated the 22nd SS Volunteer Cavalry Division Maria Theresia.
 The title referred to Maria Theresa, who had ruled Austria, Hungary and Bohemia in the 18th century.
 The symbol of the division, a cornflower, was emblazoned on the divisional shield.
 However, some authors claim that the division was always referred-to in official documents as the 22nd SS Volunteer Cavalry Division, and there are no records that would officially confirm it being named Maria Theresia.

 Over the next months, the division continued its organization and training in Kisber, Győr and Budapest, equipped with mostly Hungarian weapons, vehicles and equipment.
 By June 1944, the divisional strength reached 4,900.
 In early August Oberkommando des Heeres (OKH) ordered all divisions forming up in Hungary to send units to the combat zone.
 The 52nd SS Volunteer Cavalry Regiment entrained for the front in Romania, while the 17th SS Volunteer Cavalry Regiment remained in Hungary to train the rest of the division.

 Romania

 Kampfgruppe Wiedemann consisted of SS Volunteer Cavalry Regiment 52 with attached artillery, Flak and reconnaissance elements.
 The Kampfgruppe was transported from Gyula-Szalonta, Hungary to Arad, Romania, where it was attached to General der Panzertruppe Hermann Breith's III Panzer Corps, stationed in the area around Debrecen.
 Elements of the division went into the line on 30 September, forming a defensive ring around the city of Arad along with the Hungarian 9th Infantry Division.

 On 2 October, the Soviet spearheads of Marshal Rodion Malinovsky's 2nd Ukrainian Front began probing towards Arad.
 On 6 October, Malinovsky launched a major offensive, thus beginning the Battle of Debrecen.
 Units of the division were quickly outflanked and encircled.
 The second echelon of Soviet forces sought to destroy the pocket; on 8 October it was split in two.
 One unit broke out however, with troops swimming across the Harmas river to German lines on the other side.
-On 30 October the remaining 48 survivors, after a 200-mile trek across enemy territory, linked up with German forces at the town of Dunaföldvár, south of Budapest.